grzm/awyeah-api/README.markdown

 ```

 ## Differences from aws-api

-The awyeah-api client does not auto-refresh AWS credentials.
-The
-aws-api behavior relies on features that aren't present in babashka,
-and I haven't figured out an alternative implementation of the
-behavior.
-My use case is short-lived scripts, where JVM start-up time
-can dwarf script execution time: credentials don't have much time to
-get stale.
-If I had longer-lived processes, start-up time wouldn't be
-an issue and I'd just use the Clojure.

 The [com.cognitect/http-client][] used by aws-api automatically
 uncompresses S3 objects if they have the appropriate content-type